 - \$259 million from the Ohio Tobacco Use Prevention and Control Foundation Endowment Fund (TUPAC) to be deposited into a special State fund (non-GRF) and then intended to be used for various health care initiatives.
 After a trial court in August 2009 ordered these monies must remain in that endowment fund and be used for the purpose of reducing tobacco use, the State immediately appealed and in December 2009 the court of appeals ruled in favor of the State and reversed the trial court's order.
-The Ohio Supreme Court in December 2010 affirmed the court of appeals decision in favor of the State. - \$1.036 billion of "one-time" revenues or savings (\$640 million in Fiscal Year 2010 and \$396 million in Fiscal Year 2011), including \$364 million from the spend-down of carry-forward balances (that required temporary suspension of the one-half of one percent ending fund balance requirement for the 2010-11 biennium), \$250 million transferred from a cash account at the Ohio School Facilities Commission, \$272 million savings from subjecting State employees to a two-week unpaid "furlough" during each year of the biennium, \$84 million from a reduction in State funding to public libraries, and \$65 million from the transfer to the GRF of interest on the proceeds of the State's 2007 tobacco securitization. - \$530 million from transfers to the GRF of unclaimed funds and from other non-GRF funds.
+The Ohio Supreme Court in December 2010 affirmed the court of appeals decision in favor of the State. - \$1.036 billion of "one-time" revenues or savings (\$640 million in Fiscal Year 2010 and \$396 million in Fiscal Year 2011), including \$364 million from the spend-down of carry-forward balances, \$250 million transferred from a cash account at the Ohio School Facilities Commission, \$272 million savings from subjecting State employees to a two-week unpaid "furlough" during each year of the biennium, \$84 million from a reduction in State funding to public libraries, and \$65 million from the transfer to the GRF of interest on the proceeds of the State's 2007 tobacco securitization. - \$530 million from transfers to the GRF of unclaimed funds and from other non-GRF funds.